 The employee will establish an appropriate work environment within his or her home for work purposes.
-FAWIC will generally not be responsible for costs associated with the setup of the employee's home office, such as remodeling, furniture, or lighting, nor for repairs or modifications to the home office space.
+For optional and voluntary WFH arrangements, FAWIC will generally not be responsible for costs associated with the setup of the employee's home office, such as remodeling, furniture, or lighting, nor for repairs or modifications to the home office space.

 Security: Consistent with the company's expectations of information security for employees working at the office, employees working from home will be expected to ensure the protection of proprietary company and customer information accessible from their home office.
-At minimum, precautions will include the use of locked file cabinets and desks, regular password maintenance, and any other measures appropriate for the job and the environment.
+At minimum, precautions will include the use of locked file cabinets and desks, regular password maintenance, and any other measures appropriate for the job and the environment, in keeping with Cybersecurity Regulations and all other security protocols.